eugenetan01/TimeTreeGCalSync/README.md

 Please place the credentials.json and the token.pickle and change the file path as per your choosing in the project location
   - For Heroku deployments, please follow my project structure and place these 2 files in project root

+Note:
+- Please refer to GlobalStore.json before deploying this project.
+- Set up a cron job to call the refresh webhook monthly because the Google Push Notifications channel expires every month.